fpsom/elixir-ml-biostats-hackathon/episode-04-exercises.md

 y = y[np.isin(y, ['obesity', 'ibd_ulcerative_colitis', 'cirrhosis', 'leaness', 'stec2-positive', 'impaired_glucose_tolerance', 'cancer'])]
 ```

-Evidently, after the deletion of the majority of rows, there might have occured columns with a single value (zero variance columns).
+Evidently, after the deletion of the majority of rows, there might have occured single value columns (zero variance columns).
 We have to remove those columns, as they provide no information at all.
 For this reasone, we're gonna use Sklearn's `VarianceThreshold()`, which identifies columns of variance lower than a pre-specified threshold and deletes them.
 At this initial stage, the `threshold` is set to 0, which is by the way the default parameter.
 We could possibly also extract near-zero variance features, but we're gonna check this at a later stage.

 ```python
 from sklearn.feature_selection import VarianceThreshold